bkjaya2020/bkjaya1952-docker-zoneminder-master-MariaDB-Server-10.3.34-/README.md

-# bkjaya1952-docker-zoneminder-master-mysq:l81.33.16
+# bkjaya1952-docker-zoneminder-master-mysql8:latest
-Zoneminder-master , v1.33.16. docker image with Mysql 8 &amp; MSMTP
+Zoneminder-master , latest. docker image with Mysql 8 &amp; MSMTP

 This image has been created on ubuntu:eoan with zoneminder-master/ubuntu disco main